bullet-train-co/bullet_train-base/docs/trademark.md

 If you've got an idea and aren't sure about the name, message Andrew Culver privately [on Discord](https://discord.gg/bullettrain) or [via Twitter DM](https://twitter.com/andrewculver).

-We're required by law to enforce our policies, otherwise we risk losing the rights granted to us by our registered trademark.
+We're required to enforce our policies.
 Thanks for understanding! 🙏